ArctosDB/documentation-wiki/_documentation/faq.markdown

 A: Media, loosely defined, is anything you can produce a URI for.
 Web pages, Internet-accessible images, and documents stored on FTP sites are all potentially Media.
-Media may form relationships with any “node” in Arctos.
+Media may form relationships with any "node" in Arctos.

 Arctos proper offers little in the way of storage.
 However, we have a